denoland/manual/examples/chat_app.md

 ## Introduction

-In this tutorial we’ll create a simple chat app using Deno.
+In this tutorial we'll create a simple chat app using Deno.
 Our chat app will allow multiple chat clients connected to the same backend to send group messages through web sockets.
 After a client chooses a username, they can then start sending group messages to other online clients.
 Each client also displays the list of currently active users.

 ![Untitled](https://s3-us-west-2.amazonaws.com/secure.notion-static.com/4002626d-edc6-41dd-a518-c6197df4f450/Untitled.png)